CTV Life Channel: As MuchMoreMusic

 In January 1999, Globe and Mail critic John Doyle commented on the channel's invariant hosting at the time, remarking that it "appears to be staffed by one person only, Jana Lynne White.
 The woman does everything — interviews, running down the appalling video chart, promos, everything except come to your house and turn on the TV for you."
 The channel's early lineup also included the MuchMusic program ClipTrip, which was moved to MuchMoreMusic, along with its host Diego Fuentes, the winner of MuchMusic's 1995 VJ search.

+From September 1999 to January 2000, the MuchMoreMusic audience in the 18 to 49 age demographic increased 43% over the same period a year earlier.

-In May 2000, Bill Welychka also transferred from MuchMusic, to host Freshly Pressed and later The Loop.
+In April 2000, Bill Welychka also transferred from MuchMusic, to host Freshly Pressed and later The Loop.
 In April 2000, full-time staff and programming was expanded, including daytime "information segments".
 Studio space, at 299 Queen Street West, was shared with MuchMusic until May 2000, when it was moved to the fourth floor of the building.
 In September 2003, MuchMoreMusic launched a sister digital network, MuchMoreRetro, which focuses exclusively on classic music videos.